rakshitha-reddyk/sugarloom-frontend/README.md

-🍰 SugarLoom – Artisan Cakes & Desserts (Frontend)
+🍰 SugarLoom - Artisan Cakes & Desserts (Frontend)

 SugarLoom is a modern frontend website for an artisan bakery brand offering cupcakes, celebration cakes, wedding cakes, tasting sessions, and custom orders.
 The project focuses on clean UI, smooth layout flow, and well-structured React components.

-✨ About the Project
+About the Project

-This project recreates the experience of browsing a premium bakery website — from discovering products to learning how the service works.
+This project recreates the experience of browsing a premium bakery website - from discovering products to learning how the service works.
 It is built entirely on the frontend, with emphasis on design consistency, responsiveness, and readable code structure.

-🖥️ Preview
+Preview

 Run locally at:

 http://localhost:3000

-🔹 Features
+Features:

 Hero section with brand messaging and call-to-action buttons